Mohammedvaraliya/Data-Structures-and-Algorithms/Stack/README.md

 ### 01. The Stack data Structure

     Stack Data Structure
-    Stack in FILO(First In Last Out) or LIFO(Last In First Out) Data structure
+    Stack is FILO(First In Last Out) or LIFO(Last In First Out) Data structure

        | D |
        | C |